 PSS Shaft Seals require a rotating ring and adjustment of the bellows preload, but because of O-rings within the ring, they can be mounted to less-than-perfect shafts and still maintain a good seal.

 Advantages that Tides Marine Shaft Seals have are that they do not need to be “burped” like PSS shaft seals, as they are water fed from the engine.
 They are very easy to fit provided you have sufficient length between the gearbox and stern tube, and there is no need to align it as it is so flexible it self aligns.
+So best dripless shaft seal will depend on your needs, but both are quality options.

 Where to Buy Tides Marine Shaft Seals / Tides Marine Shaft Seals For Sale